Frequently Asked Questions

 Our normal class schedule is Mondays-Thursdays, 6:00 – 9:15pm, with sessions 1-4 scheduled one week and sessions 5-8 the next.
 During school breaks, we may offer morning classes 9:00am-12:15pm, and/or afternoon classes 1:30-4:45pm.
 Class schedules are adjusted for holidays as needed.
 If a session is cancelled due to weather, a power outage, or other event, a make-up session will be added on the Friday of that week.

 Please note, by state law, students are limited to two hours of online class time per day.
-Thus, it will take a minimum of 12 days to complete the whole course, if you work on it for two hours each day.
+Thus, it will take a minimum of 12 days to complete the entire course, if you work on it for two hours each day.

 We require students to complete the 24-hour classroom training requirement first.
 Once classroom training is completed and we have all required paperwork on file, the student is placed in line for in-car scheduling.
 In-car sessions are then made available to students in the order in which they were placed in line.
 (If we have all other paperwork on file, traditional classroom students get in line upon completing all eight class sessions and passing the final exam, and online students are placed in line when we have received both the Certificate of Enrollment and the Certificate of Completion from the online course.)